 People travel for different reasons and just because you join our Australian Cricket Tour of Pakistan, doesn’t mean you want to see the spectacular North, but do consider it.
 The region is Pakistan’s primary tourist destination, and it is easy to know why, by imagery alone.
 Thus, plan your cricket tour so you can also join our incredible road trip!

 Home to the world’s 2nd highest peak (K2), the world's highest border crossing, paved road, ATM, and what locals call the world’s bluest lake, is a fraction of the geographic and engineering wonders of the region.
 The famous KKH, connecting Gilgit–Baltistan to the ancient Silk Road, stretches 1300km from Kashgar, China to Abbottabad, Pakistan, some 120km north of Pindi Cricket Ground.

 Following the 3rd Test in Lahore, we’ll drive to Islamabad for one night and then fly to and Gilgit for 7 nights in this incredible region.
 Experiencing Pakistan’s stretch of one the world’s most spectacular highways is a life box to tick.
 And it's not just driving the Karakoram Highway, but experiencing the Hunza District and culture.
 Hunza Valley Tourism is the lifeline of the Hunza People who embrace visitors year-round.

 Late-March is not the best time to visit but the Hunza Valley is just starting to spring bloom.
-And not being long into spring, late ‘winter surges’ can still disrupt flights, thus we will drive north.
-We wouldn’t want to be on board only then to be told Gilgit Airport is closed.
-We trust the weather will be good for flying to back Islamabad in April.
+And not being long into spring, late ‘winter surges’ can still disrupt flights.
+We will trust the weather gods will allow us to fly from and back to Islamabad on April 3.

 We’d love to drive to China and on our return to Gilgit go west over Shandur Pass (annual polo festivalJuly 7 - 9) to Chitral, Peshawar, and Khyber Pass however Shandur Pass is closed until May, thus we must go from & to Islamabad!